fgamador/lifetimekata/exercises/03_lifetime_elision/README.md

 so then?
 There are some common patterns in Rust that make it obvious to the compiler what the lifetimes should be, so you can omit ("elide") them.
 Let's explore some of them.

-## Example 1: No Output References
+## Example 1: No output references

 ``` rust
 fn add(a: &i32, b: &i32) -> i32 {